5M4CK3R-H4CK3R-95/ceep/README.md

 this program is based upon a past jacker bug it simply exicute a command in the victims system to know more you can join our whatsapp group : https://chat.whatsapp.com/Fz8zqyz7QWrAIrFbLG0CPD or you can subscribe my youtube channel : https://www.youtube.com/channel/UC6d9mTruuZ7XeuVL0J2G7aQ/featured?view_as=subscriber
+You can also install metasploit with using this program ..

 ...